hackersupreme/react-spring-chain-animation/README.md

 If the hook `useRef` is unfamiliar to you, check out the [documentation](https://reactjs.org/docs/hooks-reference.html#useref) on React.js's site.
 It's a core hook that's a part of React.js and not the React-Spring libary.

+I'll first start by giving some info about the `useSpring` and `useTransition` hook.
+Then I'll show you how the `useChain` hook pulls those together to create the component you see in the code sandbox.

 **useSpring**

 A `useSpring` hook simply animates a value.
 You can animate numbers, strings, and more.
 The `useSpring` hook in the demo's chain fires first and animates the container element to change color from pink to white and the size of the container element to go from 20% to 100%.